food prices in Poland

 Fruit

 I like certain stone fruits, such as mangoes.
 Pomegranates are another favourite of mine.
 However, fruit varieties such as those are really expensive in Poland.
-For instance, it currently costs 10,99 zł for a large mango in Carrefour.
+For instance, it currently costs 9,99 zł for a large mango in Carrefour.

 What about that wonder, the avocado?
 Judging by the price of an avocado in Carrefour – up to 8 zł – it’s definitely a luxury item in Poland.
-However, Carrefour often has a special offer on a certain variety of avocado to 3,99 zł.
+However, Carrefour often has a special offer on a certain variety of avocado for 3,99 zł.

 Food prices in Poland

 Food prices in Poland went through the roof in early 2023.
-Even though food prices almost completely stabilised in the second half of 2023, food price rises are on upward spiral again as we approach the summer of 2024 .
+Even though food prices almost completely stabilised in the second half of 2023, food price rises are on upward spiral again as we approach the autumn of 2024 .

 What next?
 10 zł for a loaf of white bread?